Apple Tart with Puff Pastry

 Frequently asked questions

-This tart will keep at room temperature for about 2 days.
-You can also keep it in the fridge for up to a week if wrapped well.
+This tart will keep at room temperature for about two days.
+If wrapped well, it can also be kept in the fridge for up to a week.

 It is best to serve this tart at room temperature.
-I like to serve it with a dollop of ice cream or whipped cream.
+I like serving it with a dollop of ice cream or whipped cream.
 If you keep it in the fridge, make sure to thaw it for at least an hour or two before serving.

-Yes, you can use a homemade puff pastry or ready-to-use store-bought puff pastry.
+Yes, you can use a homemade puff pastry or a ready-to-use store-bought puff pastry.

 Apple Tart with Puff Pastry